Farama-Foundation/Gymnasium/docs/environments/atari/crazy_climber.md

 windows and falling objects.
 When you receive damage (windows closing or objects) you will fall and lose one life; you have a total of 5 lives before the end games.
 At the top of each building, there's a helicopter which you need to catch to get to the next building.
-The goal is to climb as fast as possible while receiving the least amout of damage.
+The goal is to climb as fast as possible while receiving the least amount of damage.

 Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=113).